-Assault, Serious Violent Crimes and Murder
+Assault, Serious Violent Crimes, and Murder

 One of the most serious areas of violent crime is homicide – killing a person, whether lawfully or unlawfully.
-Justifiable homicide and excusable homicide are lawful homicides, while criminal homicide, negligent homicide, reckless homicide and vehicular homicide are unlawful homicides.
+Justifiable homicide and excusable homicide are lawful homicides, while criminal homicide, negligent homicide, reckless homicide, and vehicular homicide are unlawful homicides.
 Unlawful homicide comprises the two crimes of murder and manslaughter.

-Self Defense Attorneys In Arizona
+Self-Defense Attorneys In Arizona

 Chapter 4 of Title 13 of the Arizona Revised Statutes outlines circumstances where an individual may use physical and deadly physical force to defend premises and to terminate and prevent or prevent a burglary, (See A.R.S.
 13-404); use of deadly force to reasonably defend against unlawful deadly force, (A.R.S.
 13-405); use of physical deadly force in crime prevention of violent acts, (See A.R.S.
 13-411); and the defensive display of a firearm to prevent the use of physical and deadly force (See A.R.S.
 13-421).

-Each one of the provisions Title 13 are specific.
+Each one of the provisions of Title 13 is specific.
 Individuals who choose to carry a firearm, need to be educated and trained in the lawful use of force.
 It is especially important for individuals to be aware of the difference in Arizona between physical force and deadly physical force and when each is permitted.
 It is also important to be aware of the very limited nature of the “castle doctrine” in Arizona.
 (See A.R.S.
 13-419).

 Defending Individuals Accused of Violent Crime